 Appealing the Probate Court’s Venue

-This brings us to another area of uncertainty for Texas probates that can often confounds Houston probate attorneys, namely, when is an order appealable (the courts have found that a guardianship application is not immediately appealable either).
-Thus, the probate court and appeals court allowed the proceeding to continue.
+This brings us to another area of uncertainty for Texas probates that can often confound Houston probate attorneys, namely, when is an order appealable (the courts have found that a guardianship application is not immediately appealable either).

+The probate court and appeals court concluded that the order was not immediately appealable.
+Thus, the courts allowed the proceeding to continue.
 The result is that the nephew and niece will have to wait for the probate court to admit the will to probate and then contest the venue at that point.

-Our Houston Probate Attorneys provide a full range of probate services to our clients, including helping with probate administration.
+Our Houston Probate Attorneys provide a full range of probate services to our clients, including helping with probate administrations in Texas.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.
 Call us today for a FREE attorney consultation.

 Disclaimer